Verses raises $6 million to set up blockchain-based property rights in augmented reality

 Rene believes that companies will be able to create interconnected game worlds and virtual worlds, establishing a transactional economy like the Oasis, the virtual universe of the novel and movie Ready Player One.

 “It’s more like portals from one world to another.
 Once you have domain, with a link, you can port between the places,” Rene said.
-“You can think of real world for geospatial augmented interaction.
+“You can think of [it as a] real world for geospatial augmented interaction.
 There may be an augmented reality art gallery moving from city to city.
 I could transfer something to my home and my wall and I could restrict who could see it.”

 The funding comes from Blockchain Industries, Decentra, and other parties, and the company plans to raise additional capital via its private token sale from the international community.

-Verses will let partners develop on its protocol.
+Verses will allow partners to develop on its protocol.
 It has integrations with the Unity and Unreal game engines, which enable more than 80 percent of their millions of active developers around the world to develop spatial decentralized applications for entertainment, shopping, enterprise, government, health care, and other industries.

 “The current web lets us as users move between pages,” Rene said.
 “With Verses, every building on the planet becomes a spaces domain.
 A 3D space.
 Smart contracts and artificial intelligence let you create a programmable space for each millimeter of the planet.
 Each space is a channel.
 The content in a kindergarten is permission for what is allowed inside a school.
 The rule set can be dynamic.
 We have re-created web protocols for spatial interaction.”